 Atlantic white-sided dolphin

-The Atlantic white-sided dolphin is a large dolphin named for the distinctive light-coloured patches along its sides.
+The Atlantic white-sided dolphin (Lagenorhynchus acutus) is a large dolphin named for the distinctive light-coloured patches along its sides.
 It is more colourful than other species of dolphins, with light and dark grey, black, yellow and white colouration.
-The beak is short and not distinctly separated from the melon.
-The flippers are long and pointed, and the dorsal fin is relatively tall and strongly curved.
+Their beak is short and not distinctly separated from the melon.
+They have long, pointed flippers, and a dorsal fin that is relatively tall and strongly curved.
 The Atlantic white-sided dolphin is found in the temperate and sub-polar waters of the North Atlantic, mainly in continental shelf waters.
 They appear to prefer areas where there are steep slopes and, in some cases, underwater canyons.
 The Atlantic white-sided dolphin may easily be misidentified as the white-beaked dolphin (Lagenorhynchus albirostris), as their ranges overlap considerably.
-The white-sided is typically smaller than the white-beaked, and has the distinctive white and yellow streaks on its side.
+The white-sided dolphin is typically smaller than the white-beaked, and it has the distinctive white and yellow streaks on its side.

-Abundant throughout their range, although there are few surveys available to provide current population estimates.
+Atlantic white-sided dolphins are abundant throughout their range, although there are few surveys available to provide population estimates.

-Has never been subject to any commercial harvest.
-Small scale hunting of this species for food has occurred in Norway, Greenland, Iceland, the Faroe Islands and Canada.
+The species has never been subject to any commercial harvest.
+Small scale hunting for food has occurred in Norway, Greenland, Iceland, the Faroe Islands and Canada.

 As a widespread and abundant species, with no reported population declines or major threats identified, it receives little management attention.

 Maximum reported age for males is 22 years, and 27 years for females.

 Adults are around 250 cm long and 200-230 kg, with females being slightly shorter and lighter than males.

 MIGRATION AND MOVEMENTS

 They appear to move throughout a large home range, following the seasonal movements of their fish prey, rather than undertaking specific seasonal migrations.